PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 <span class="notes">**Note**: Mbed Linux OS is currently in limited preview.
 If you would like access to the code repositories, [please request to join the preview](https://os.mbed.com/linux-os/).</span>

-Please note that each release has its own branch, such as `mbl-os-0.5`.
-Throughout this guide, the release branch is referred to as `mbl-XXX`.
-Replace it with the name of the branch you're working with.
+Please note that each release has its own branch.
+Throughout this guide, the release branch is assumed to be `mbl-os-0.5`.

 ### Building scripts